Livestock Section 2026

 Classes cater for all ages and stages, from calves and young handlers through to mature breeding stock, with opportunities for both pedigree and commercial exhibitors.
 Young handler classes provide a valuable platform for the next generation of stockmen and women to showcase their skills.

-With strong competition and experienced judges, the cattle section features a full morning of showing in the cattle ring, culminating in the Grand Parade of Champions in the Main Ring β a true showcase of livestock quality and husbandry.
+With strong competition, experienced judges, and a full day of showing in the cattle ring, this section offers a fantastic display of livestock quality and husbandry.

 π Sheep & Fleeces Section